Oneo64/Auldworlde/Characters/Ljorn.md

 **Average reaction when seeing a rusty polearm:**

- - **Ljörn is wandering around Álahringr's streets when he passes by a house.
+ - *Ljörn is wandering around Álahringr's streets when he passes by a house.
 There is an old Dane axe resting against the house walls.
 He glances at it.
-He stops breathing for a moment, and his heart rate goes up before he quickly leaves the scene.**
+He stops breathing for a moment, and his heart rate goes up.
+He swears under his breath before quickly leaving the scene.*

 ## Notes
 [^1]: Ljörn's sword is a Peterson Type L sword.